jaudriga/jmap/README.md

 ### jmap-mua

 A high level API to act as an email client.
 It handles everything an email client is supposed to handle minus storage backend and GUI.
-The storage (caching) backend is accessed via an interface that different email clients on different plattforms can implement.
+The storage (caching) backend is accessed via an interface that different email clients on different platforms can implement.
 It comes with a reference in-memory implementation of that interface. `jmap-mua` only ever *writes* to that storage backend.
-Accessing data in that storage backend and displaying it in a GUI is up to the specfic email client.
+Accessing data in that storage backend and displaying it in a GUI is up to the specific email client.

 ### lttrs-cli

 A very, very rudimentary implementation of a TUI email client that uses `jmap-mua`.
 It mostly exists for development purposes and to quickly test new features in `jmap-mua`.
-Code quality (especially in regards to the TUI) is currently prettly low.
+Code quality (especially in regards to the TUI) is currently pretty low.

 ![screenshot of lttrs-cli](https://gultsch.de/files/lttrs-cli.png)

 ### lttrs-android

 Lttrs is a proof of concept Android client currently in development.
 It makes heavy use of [Android Jetpack](https://developer.android.com/jetpack/) for a more maintainable code base than some of the preexisting Android Email clients.
-Follow the developement at [iNPUTmice/lttrs-android](https://github.com/inputmice/lttrs-android).
+Follow the development at [iNPUTmice/lttrs-android](https://github.com/inputmice/lttrs-android).

 ![screenshot of Ltt.rs for Android](https://gultsch.de/files/lttrs-android.png)